Heritage Open Days

 Heritage Open Days 2023

 This page entry was created specially to host our contribution to Heritage Open Days 2023.
-The theme of the 2023 Festival is “Creativity Unwrapped”, a title which can readily be applied to the Sand House.
+The theme of the 2023 Festival was “Creativity Unwrapped”, a title which could readily be applied to the Sand House.

 Perhaps the most famous part of the entire Sand House complex was the tunnel which ran very close to the house and which was decorated with a wide range of carvings cut from the natural sandstone.
 This tunnel was known as the Cloisters.
-The video which will become available here from 8 September 2023 tells the story of the Cloisters tunnel and its carvings.
+The video below tells the story of the Cloisters tunnel and its carvings.

 Heritage Open Days 2020